 (Formally the Barrier Reef Institute of TAFE and the former Townsville Technical College)

 Frequently Asked Questions

-Properties are listed on the Local Heritage Database to recognise the city's unique places of cultural heritage and to manage and protect Townsville's cultural heritage into the future and for future generations.
+Properties are listed in Schedule 7 Places of cultural heritage value in Townsville City Plan recognise the city's unique places of cultural heritage and to manage and protect Townsville's cultural heritage into the future and for future generations.

 Most of Townsville's heritage properties were identified in an Urban Conservation Study conducted in 1993.
 Property owners and the community were encouraged to nominate places of cultural heritage significance.
 An assessment was then undertaken to determine which sites were culturally significant.
-The Local Heritage Database is based on this assessment.
+Schedule 7 Places of cultural heritage value in the Townsville City Plan is based on this assessment.

 Are there other heritage registers operating in Townsville?

 There are four other heritage registers applicable to Townsville.
 These are:

 The Queensland Heritage Register is a list of places of cultural heritage significance within Queensland.
 The register is maintained by the Queensland Government's Environmental Protection Agency.